 Version is stable.
 We recommend to use this version instead of all earlier WTware versions on computers with at least 64Mb RAM.

-WTware license gives the right to use WTware software and removes banner "Only for testing" from the screen.
+WTware license gives the right to use WTware software and removes banner "Evaluation copy" from the screen.
 For more details read WTware licensing terms.

 License is valid for the current build and at least for all WTware releases during a year after payment (when license generation algorithm changes, new licenses we grant for free).
 No annual payments needed.